AlgoTune: Can Language Models Speed Up General-Purpose Numerical Programs?: Conclusion

 AlgoTune introduces a benchmark where LMs are tasked with optimizing code in a wide range of domains.
 Along with a comprehensive benchmark suite consisting of \benchmarksize ~tasks, AlgoTune provides infrastructure for verifying and timing LM-generated candidate solutions, which makes arbitrary numerical function optimization streamlined and easy to deploy.

 We showed that our AlgoTuner agent can frequently optimize the functions in AlgoTune.
 Paired with four frontier LMs, AlgoTuner is able to provide surface level optimizations but is not able to come up with novel algorithms.
+Future work could deploy AlgoTune on other platforms, including GPUs/TPUs and distributed systems, with only minimal code changes.
 We hope that our work leads to LM systems that enable development of highly efficient code in a wide variety of domains, leading to scientific progress.